 It’s been one of my earliest memories when we moved to Banff National Park years ago.
-We both worked for a travel company who provided their employees with free transport to the most picturesque places around Banff.
-We didn’t have a car and the public transport was nonexistent.
+We both worked for a travel company that provided their employees with free transport to the most picturesque places around Banff.
+We didn’t have a car, and public transport was nonexistent.

-Maybe that’s why we returned 6 years later to the Johnston Canyon to spend my birthday in the Canadian Rockies.
+Maybe that’s why we returned six years later to the Johnston Canyon to spend my birthday in the Canadian Rockies.
 The beauty of the Ink Pots and Johnston Canyon didn’t fade, although the popularity and consequently the rules on the trail changed dramatically.

 After our numerous visits to the canyon, including the frozen wonderland during winter, it’s about time I tell you all about it, how you can visit and all the tips I’ve gathered so you can enjoy Johnston Canyon and Ink Pots yourself!

+Without a doubt, the Johnston Canyon hike became one of the most popular in Banff National Park.
 During the high season in summer, there are Parks Canada rangers offering information about the hike and area.
 Passing the washroom, you will see a trail leading through a bridge across the Johnston Creek.
-You will see Johnston Canyon Lodge and a small café, the trailhead will be on your right.
+When you see Johnston Canyon Lodge and a small café, the trailhead is on your right.

 Although it’s marked as a moderate hike, if you’re not a couch potato, I would say it’s easy (but not flat).

-1,2 km one way; 30 m elevation gain
+1.2 km one way; 30 m elevation gain

 In a few sections, you will walk right above the turbulent turquoise waters of Johnston Canyon on catwalks.
 The final bridge at the Lower Falls will take you through a short rock tunnel to see the falls up close.

-2,5 km one way; 120 m elevation gain
+2.7 km one way; 120 m elevation gain

 - one is at the bottom accessed through a catwalk

-- the other one offers a viewing platform from the top of the waterfall and you can find it along the main trail
+- the other one offers a viewing platform from the top of the waterfall, and you can find it along the main trail